 Polyvagal theory describes the capacity of the central nervous system to influence the autonomic nervous system and its adaptive reactivity to the environment, and the ways this manifests.
 Regulating the heart through the vagal pathways would enable the regulation of a new visceral state in response to social interactions.
 This theory is dependent on accumulated knowledge that describes phylogenetic transitions in the autonomic nervous system.

-Stephen Porges’ polyvagal theory offers a useful picture of the nervous system that can guide therapists and coaches alike in their efforts to support client choice making and re-training the behavioral response to the current environment.
+Stephen Porges’ polyvagal theory offers a useful picture of the nervous system that can guide therapists and coaches alike in their efforts to support client choice in making and retraining behavioral response to the current environment.
 The vagus nerve serves the parasympathetic nervous system, which is the calming aspect of our nervous system.
 The parasympathetic part of the autonomic nervous system balances the sympathetic active part, but in much more nuanced ways than we understood before polyvagal theory.

 Neurolinguistic Programming (NLP)

 Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created in the 1970s by Richard Bandler and John Grinder in California, USA.
 Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic) and behavioral patterns learned through the socialization process (Programming).
 When the interrelationship of these patterns and processes is recognized and understood, one can change this programming to achieve specific goals in life.

 Genco Method Polyvagal Theory and NLP Applications to Coaching©